nixworks/public/news/2013/04/27/index.md

 ##### Recent spate of anti-government violence
 ### [The death toll of the recent spate of anti-government violence in Iraq surpasses 190 as protests against the leadership of Nouri al-Maliki continue. ](/news/2013/04/27/the-death-toll-of-the-recent-spate-of-anti-government-violence-in-iraq-surpasses-190-as-protests-against-the-leadership-of-nouri-al-maliki-c.md)
-_Context: Nouri al-Maliki, recent spate of anti-government violence, Iraq_
+_Context: recent spate of anti-government violence, Iraq, Nouri al-Maliki_

 ##### Tehrik-i-Taliban Pakistan
 ### [A bomb attack by the Tehrik-i-Taliban Pakistan on a Awami National Party office in Karachi kills at least ten people and injures 25. ](/news/2013/04/27/a-bomb-attack-by-the-tehrik-i-taliban-pakistan-on-a-awami-national-party-office-in-karachi-kills-at-least-ten-people-and-injures-25.md)